Juicing For Zinc: Top Foods Rich in This Trace Element

 - Between 9 and 13 years of age: 8 mg

 - Between 4 and 8 years of age: 5 mg

 - Between 1 and 3 years of age: 3 mg

 - Between 7 and 12 months of age: 3 mg

 - Between 0 and 6 months of age: 2 mg

 As with the other trace elements, too much and too little of them is equally not good.

 The tolerable daily intake level of Zn for adults over 19 years of age is 40 milligrams.
 Take this into account, especially if you supplement with Zn pills.

 Zinc rich foods are very important for the functioning of the entire body.
 Whenever you can, you should use natural sources, not just for zinc, but also for the other essential minerals.
 Natural sources are superior to supplements in every respect!

 In short, Zn rich foods can be found in both animal and plant sources.
-Animal foods include eggs, meat (pastured beef, pastured chicken, lamb), seafood (shellfish, crustaceans, tuna, crab, oysters, lobster), and dairy (Swiss cheese, Cheddar cheese, kefir, yogurt).
+Animal foods include eggs, seafood, and dairy (Swiss cheese, Cheddar cheese, kefir, yogurt).